cloudsandboxes/Azure-labs/README.md

 >

 # Instructions
-> Start by cloning the repo
+> Start by cloning the git repo in your Azure DevOps environment.
 >
-> Update the AzureConnectionName to yours
+> Update the AzureConnectionName to yours, (create a service connection between Azure and DevOps with access rights to an Azure subscription)
 >
 > Deploy the YML file via Azure DevOps to your Azure environment.
 >